-Oregon explosion: ‘Several hurt’ in blast at Shearer’s Foods facility near Hermiston
+Oregon explosion: Six hurt in blast at Shearer’s Foods facility near Hermiston

-Several people have reportedly been hurt after an explosion at a food facility near Hermiston, Oregon that closed a railway line sent a huge pillar of black smoke billowing into the sky.
+Six people have been hurt after an explosion at a potato chip factory near Hermiston, Oregon that closed a railway line sent a huge pillar of black smoke billowing into the sky.

+Firefighters in Umatilla County said they were called to the Shearer’s Foods plant off Highway 207 at 12.51pm local time on Tuesday after employees reported that a portable natural gas boiler had blown up.

+Homes to the south of the smoke plume and a Comfort Inn hotel were evacuated, while the nearby Union Pacific railway line was told to shut down traffic.

 The local sheriff’s department said that firefighters were called to Shearer's Foods off Highway 207 after employees reported a boiler explosion with "possible injuries".

-Two people were injured and taken to Good Shepherd Hospital, according to local TV news station KGW8, while photos and videos from the scene showed a huge smoke plume coming out of the low flat building.
+Photos and videos from the scene showed fires burning and a huge smoke plume coming out of the low flat building, visible for miles around.

-A nearby Union Pacific railway line was told to close down traffic while residents in the path of the smoke plume have been told they may have to evacuate.
+Shearer’s Foods is a food company based in Ohio that makes potato chips, corn chips, popcorn, biscuits, and various other snacks.
+According to its website, it has 12 plants across the US.

+Hermiston’s city manager Byron Smith told Washington-state-based The Tri-City Herald that the plant was severely damaged.

 Register for free to continue reading